secretaria-ICA/Analise_de_Performance_e_Estudo_de_Deteccao_de_Anomalias_em_Maquinas_de_Ar_Condicionado/README.md

 The machine's performance was studied through its ability to keep the temperature controlled within certain defined limits.

 Purely statistical methods and machine learning algorithms were used to identify anomalies present in the data and evaluate the results for new simulated samples with well-defined anomalies.
-Starting with z-core and modified z-score analysis, going through the DBSCAN clustering method and ending with Isolation Forest, it was possible to perform extensive tests and determine the best solutions for the problem of identifying anomalies.
+Starting with z-core and modified z-score analysis, going through the DBSCAN clustering method and ending with supervised training method, it was possible to perform extensive tests and determine the best solutions for the problem of identifying anomalies.